sskonda/CANSAT-Telemetry-Team/README.md

 - **Handling data transmission** to the ground station.

 ## Repository Structure
-- **`Libraries/`**: Contains the necessary sensor and motor libraries, which must be uploaded to the microcontroller (e.g., Raspberry Pi Pico) for compatibility with the Thonny IDE.
+- **Individual Sensors Names**: Contains the necessary sensor and motor libraries, which must be uploaded to the microcontroller (e.g., Raspberry Pi Pico) for compatibility with the Thonny IDE.
-- **`Power Subsystem/`**: Configuration files and scripts to manage power distribution and battery status monitoring.
+- **CANSAT_PCB_Files**: Configuration files and scripts to manage power distribution and battery status monitoring.
 - **`Sensor Integration/`**: Example code and test files for sensors such as temperature, GPS, gyroscopes, and magnetometers, ensuring accurate data collection.
 - **`Motor Control/`**: Scripts to manage motors or actuators involved in the payload’s auto-gyro descent mechanism.